nicolas-raoul/HttpCanary/tutorials/en/plugins/location.md

 After enabling this plugin, you need to copy the modified position to the phone pasteboard, the format is: **longitude, latitude**.

-You can use[Baidu Coordinate Picking System](http://api.map.baidu.com/lbsapi/getpoint/index.html) to select a location, and then copy the latitude and longitude coordinates directly.
+You can use [Baidu Coordinate Picking System](http://api.map.baidu.com/lbsapi/getpoint/index.html) to select a location, and then copy the latitude and longitude coordinates directly.